 Need Help?
 Ask a Question

-According to Stratistics MRC, the Global Carbon Capture, Utilization, and Storage (CCUS) Market is accounted for $4.59 billion in 2025 and is expected to reach $12.45 billion by 2032 growing at a CAGR of 15.3% during the forecast period.
-Carbon Capture, Utilization, and Storage (CCUS) involve advanced methods to capture carbon dioxide (CO?) from power plants, industries, or the air before it is released into the atmosphere.
-The collected CO? is subsequently utilized in applications like fuel synthesis or oil recovery, or safely stored in deep geological reservoirs.
-This process plays a vital role in lowering greenhouse gas emissions and supporting global climate change mitigation efforts.
+According to Stratistics MRC, the Global Carbon Capture, Utilization, and Storage (CCUS) Market is accounted for $5.29 billion in 2026 and is expected to reach $16.53 billion by 2034 growing at a CAGR of 15.3% during the forecast period.
+Carbon Capture, Utilization, and Storage (CCUS) is a suite of technologies designed to reduce carbon dioxide (CO?) emissions from industrial facilities, power plants, and other emission-intensive sources.
+The process involves capturing CO? before it enters the atmosphere, transporting it for utilization in applications such as enhanced oil recovery, chemical production, or building materials, and permanently storing it in deep geological formations.
+CCUS supports decarbonization efforts, helps industries meet emission reduction targets, and plays a significant role in achieving global climate and net-zero objectives.

 Market Dynamics: